0no-co/wonka/docs/basics/architecture.md

 ```

 This is completely sufficient to represent simple "push" streams, where
-values are pushed to the sink.
-They essentially flow from the "top" to the
+values are pushed from the source to the sink.
+They essentially flow from
-"bottom".
+the "top" to the "bottom".

-If we now think of operators, those are just functions that accept a
+Operators are just functions that transform a source.
+They take a
-source and return a new source.
-They wrap sources and may also
+source and some number of arguments and return a new source.
-wrap the sink that their sources are called with.
+Internally they may also create a new sink function that wraps the

-To put this simply though, an operator with no other arguments will
+sink that their source will be called with.

-just accept a source and return a source:
+The type signature of an operator with no other arguments is thus:

 ``` reason
 type operatorT('a, 'b) = sourceT('a) => sourceT('b);